laminlabs/lamin-blog/docs/nbproject.md

 Notebooks are the standard for prototyping and analysis, while ML Ops tools (see [Appendix](ml-ops-tools)) are the standard for optimizing narrow classes of models.

 Optimizing narrow classes of models though typically doesn't yield the biggest gains towards progress in computational biology.
-Computational biology often stops optimizing ML models at stages that other fields would consider prototyping[^cheptsov] and has always been data-centric {cp}`Ng22` through its tight dependence of computational (drylab) on wetlab experiments.
+Computational biology often stops optimizing ML models at stages that other fields would consider prototyping[^cheptsov] and has always been data-centric[^ng22] through its tight dependence of computational (drylab) on wetlab experiments.
 Between wetlab experiments, data generation conditions often change so drastically that data scientists' greatest efforts are spent on assembling & cleaning the data.
 Hence, instead of optimizing a narrow class of computational models, computational biologists need to continuously conceive new ways of taming and modeling data.

 <!-- prettier-ignore -->
 [^universe]: "There you were, doing your work using Jupyter Notebooks, cleaning and analyzing that massive data set to model the expansion of the Universe [...].
-    Notebooks in VS Code should feel natural so that you can seamlessly move between crafting your code files and your notebook modeling the Universe in Python."
-[Diaz21]
+    Notebooks in VS Code should feel natural so that you can seamlessly move between crafting your code files and your notebook modeling the Universe in Python."[^dias21]

 [^cheptsov]: And for prototyping, even critical assessments of notebooks call them out as the "industry standard": "In fairness to Jupyter notebooks, they have become the standard way of prototyping ML models all over the industry.
-Because the notebooks are interactive and support visual outputs, there is no better way of exploring data and sharing the results."
-[Cheptsov22]
+Because the notebooks are interactive and support visual outputs, there is no better way of exploring data and sharing the results."[^cheptsov22]

-Notebooks' “computational narrative” offers a format for this type of work: A "document that allows researchers to supplement their code and data with analysis, hypotheses and conjecture", according to Brian Granger {cp}`Peres18`.
+Notebooks' "computational narrative" offers a format for this type of work: A "document that allows researchers to supplement their code and data with analysis, hypotheses and conjecture", according to Brian Granger[^perkel18].
 "Notebooks are a form of interactive computing, an environment in which users execute code, see what happens, modify and repeat in a kind of iterative conversation between researcher and data. [...]
-Notebooks allow more powerful connections between topics, theories, data and results”, according to Lorena Barba {cp}`Peres18`.
+Notebooks allow more powerful connections between topics, theories, data and results", according to Lorena Barba[^perkel18].

 ## Existing solutions to problems

 Today, problems 5 & 6 are addressed to varying degrees by notebook platforms that allow using notebooks in ML pipelines and help with decomposing them into smaller code modules.
-Examples for this are Elyra {cp}`Resende18` (**Figure 2**), Ploomber [{ct}`Blancas20`, {ct}`Blancas21a`, {ct}`Blancas21b`] and Orchest {cp}`Lamers21`.
+Examples for this are Elyra[^resende18] (**Figure 2**), Ploomber[^blancas20][^blancas21a][^blancas21b] and Orchest[^lamers21].
 The latter two and most other notebook platforms ([Appendix](notebook-platforms)) also manage (package) computational environments to execute notebooks, and with that, address problem 3.

-An interesting alternative approach to making notebooks more reproducible consists in storing the history of users' actions, as offered by Verdant [{ct}`Kery19a`, {ct}`Kery19b`].
+An interesting alternative approach to making notebooks more reproducible consists in storing the history of users' actions, as offered by Verdant[^kery19a][^kery19b].

 To the authors' knowledge, all other notebook platforms ([Appendix](notebook-platforms)) do not focus on reproducibility and manageability, but on the allocation of compute & storage resources.